BinaryChaosTV/notes/JACK.md

 This is a guide on how to set up JACK, a powerful audio driver for Linux used for media, podcasting, streaming and music production, but can also be for personal use for sound device management.
 Due to lack of documentation (except perhaps for the Arch Wiki), JACK is sometimes difficult to implement.
 After scrounging around, I eventually managed to get it working.
 I'm hoping these notes will help anyone who is having difficulty setting it up.

 These instructions assume you're using PulseAudio by default, as we'll be routing JACK through it.
-I am also writing these instructions while using [[Pop_OS]] 22.04.
+I am also writing these instructions while using [Pop_OS 22.04](POP_OS.md).
 However, I've also managed to do this through [Linux Mint](https://linuxmint.com), so am assuming this will working on most, if not all debian-based distros.

-You can also configure JACK without [[#Cadence]] / [[#Claudia]] / [[#Catia]] and simply use the light-weight [[#Qjackctl]].
+You can also configure JACK without [Cadence](#cadence) / [Claudia](#claudia) / [Catia](#catia) and simply use the light-weight [Qjackctl](#qjackctl).
 At the time of writing, I opted to step away from the KXstudio tools as they're using LADISH, which is now deprecated.

 ## PulseAudio